How to Automate Content Creation with AI Without Losing the Human Touch

 This is a big time-saver.

-A master prompt is one reusable instruction set that tells AI how you want content to sound and look.
+A master prompt is one reusable instruction set that tells AI how your content should sound and look.

 - audience type